 As you can see, 365 offers you a wide variety of options to get the best out of Office for what you need as an individual, student, or business person.
 With a low monthly (or annual) payment, you get regular updates and a lot of incredible features.

 With so many options, purchasing Office can feel intimidating.
-To ease your concerns, contact SoftwareKeep USA, where our experts will guide you through your options point-by-point to make sure you get the exact Office (or other software) package you need.
+To ease your concerns, contact SoftwareKeep, where our experts will guide you through your options point-by-point to make sure you get the exact Office (or other software) package you need.